zslwyuan/AMF-Placer/doc/pages/_3_benchmarkInfo.md

 4. forgetting-rate-based cell spreading update
 5. progressive macro legalization

+ Since existing open-source analytical FPGA placers do not support mixed-size FPGA placement of aforementioned macros on Ultrascale devices, for comprehensive comparison, according to some state-of-the-art solutions, we implement baseline placement solution with the following features:

+1.  quadratic placement, cell spreading and clock region planning algorithms from RippleFPGA\[1\] and clock-aware initial clustering from \[2\].
+2.  resource demand adjustment and packing algorithms from extended UTPlaceF\[3\]
+3. SA initial placement
+4.  necessary modifications to support macro placement, e.g., macro legalization/packing, but without \emph{Tech2-5}
+5.  parallelized

 Below are the comparison data which are normalized.
 We will keep improving our implementation.